fishy/ctxslog/README.md

 	// Inside an endpoint handler, attach trace id for all logs in this context ctx = ctxslog.Attach(ctx, "trace", traceID)
-	// Now slog's global log functions with ctx will also have trace info slog.ErrorCtx(ctx, "Not implemented")
+	// Now slog's global log functions with ctx will also have trace info slog.ErrorContex(ctx, "Not implemented")

 	thirdPartyLibCall := func(ctx context.Context) {
-		// Some third party library that uses slog and spams logs a lot. slog.ErrorCtx(ctx, "not really an error")
+		// Some third party library that uses slog and spams logs a lot. slog.ErrorContext(ctx, "not really an error")
 	}
 	thirdPartyLibCall(
 		ctxslog.AttachLogLevel(ctx, ctxslog.MaxLevel), // now even if it logs at error level it won't shown